CSALabsAutomation/azure-cosmos-db-optimization-concurrency/steps/02_optimistic-concurrency-control/documentation.md

     dotnet new console
     ```

     > This command will create a new .NET Core project.
-The project will be a **console** project.
+The project will be a **console** project and it creates Program.cs file.

+    > You will see the below code in Program.cs and make sure you delete the existing below lines .

+    ```sh
+       //See https://aka.ms/new-console-template for more information
+       Console.WriteLine("Hello, World!");
+    ```

 1. Visual Studio Code will most likely prompt you to install various extensions related to **.NET Core** or **Azure Cosmos DB** development.
 None of these extensions are required to complete the labs.